 - Consumers now require organizations to have a 'sustainability' agenda.
 Where once this could be viewed as a Kano 'performer', it is now for many a 'basic' – consumers will stop buying from any organization that, in their view, fails on the sustainability dimension (Kano et al., 1996).

-The 'what’ and the 'why’ - what is customer value and why does it is it matter – can be summarised as:
+The 'what’ and the 'why’ - what is customer value and why does it is it matter – can be summarized as: